 The fair value of properties located in KSA are determined using a discounted cash flow method ("DCF").
-The fair value of the property located in the State of Kuwait is determined using the market comparable approach.
 The valuations were performed by accredited independent valuers with recognised and relevant professional qualifications and experience in the locations and categories of the properties being valued.
+Management updated certain assumptions to reflect the latest information and developments mainly based on renewed lease agreement for the investment property and the market conditions existing at the end of the reporting period resulting in a remeasurement gain of KD 5,980,400 (2022: Loss of KD 335,600).
 The valuation models applied are consistent with the principles in IFRS 13 'Fair Value Measurement'.